react-html-form/react-html-form/README.md

 ## How react-html-form is different

-We keep our API surface small by pulling form state (values and errors) directly out of the DOM through the `HTMLFormElement` interface.
+We keep our API surface small by pulling form state (values and errors) directly out of the DOM through the `HTMLFormElement` interface and [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation).

 ## Install